How to cite this paper

 these functions for parallelization in isolation would only produce a minute improvement

 in performance.
 Unfortunately, early investigation into these functions found that

-incorporating speculation-free thread-level parallelization was impossible and they were
+incorporating speculation-free thread-level parallelization was impossible and they

 already performing well in their given tasks; thus only trivial enhancements were

 attainable.
 In order to obtain a systematic acceleration of Xerces, it should be

 expected that a comprehensive restructuring is required, involving all aspects of

 Execution Time of Top 10 Xerces Functions

 The Parabix Framework

 The Parabix (parallel bit stream) framework is a transformative approach to XML